simonpedrogonzalez/solar-explorer/project-proposal.md

 #### **Task 2: Finalize Visual Encodings**
 - Ensure each visual element (size, orbit, mission paths, text on hover) clearly communicates the necessary information.
-- **Justification for Visual Encodings:**
+- **Visual Encodings:**
-  - Final justification for using size, color, and logarithmic distance scales for clear representation.
+  - Final the size, color, and logarithmic distance scales for clear representation.

 #### **Task 3: Process Book and README**
 - Document visual encoding decisions in the process book and README.